 The Gordon Research Seminar on Chemical and Biological Terrorism Defense is a unique forum for graduate students, post-docs, and other scientists with comparable levels of experience and education to present and exchange new data and cutting edge ideas.

 The focus of this meeting is on basic and translational research advances in the field of chemical defense and biological defense of humans, animals, and plants.
 Seminar and poster sessions will reflect with multi-disciplinary nature of this field and will foster mentorships and networking opportunities with senior scientists and other professionals.

-This GRS will be held in conjunction with the "Chemical & Biological Terrorism Defense" Gordon Research Conference (GRC)
+This GRS was held in conjunction with the "Chemical & Biological Terrorism Defense" Gordon Research Conference (GRC)

 for more information.